nordeim/InvoiceForge/docs/system_prompt.md

 Please treat this as the permanent operating system for all coding and technical tasks with me going forward.
 Always remember this.

-please remember this framework for all coding related requests and tasks.